Fauci: US shouldn't loosen coronavirus restrictions until daily new cases fall below 10,000 - KRDO

 Fauci: US shouldn’t loosen coronavirus restrictions until daily new cases fall below 10,000

-The United States shouldn’t ease restrictions in place to prevent Covid-19 before the number of new coronavirus cases falls below 10,000 daily, “and maybe even considerably less than that,” Dr. Anthony Fauci said Thursday.
+The US shouldn’t ease restrictions in place to prevent Covid-19 before the number of new coronavirus cases falls below 10,000 daily, “and maybe even considerably less than that,” Dr. Anthony Fauci said Thursday.

 The US should pull restrictions gradually, after a substantial portion of Americans are vaccinated, Fauci told CNN’s Jake Tapper.